Manoj0Marmat/notes/sql-server/database-normalization.md

 | 4     | Mary    | F   | 5000| HR       | Mike     | Sydney  |
 | 5     | Todd    | M   | 3000| IT       | John     | London  |

-*In above table what if IT department head is changed to jane?*
+*In above table what if IT department head is changed to Jane?*
-*we need to update all records in Emp table*
+*We need to update all records in Emp table*

-**Below table meets all 2NF conditions**
+**Below table meets all 2NF conditions:**

 *Employee Table*